NamanChhibbar/PDF-Query/README.md

 deactivate
 ```

+## Initializing Configurations

+Create `configs.py` in the project directory and copy contents from [this](configs_template.py) file.
+Replace the values with your own before running the program.

 ## Entering the Query loop

-After installing the dependencies and activating the virtual environment, run the following (make sure you are in the project directory):
+After activating the virtual environment and initializing the configurations, run the following to enter the query loop (make sure you are in the project directory):

 ```sh
 python .